ShayCormac1963/untitled/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
-Clone git repo unused  or using ssh
+github:Clone git repo unused  or using ssh
 Specify the version of SSH to be used with Git:native or built in